Casting

 What Is The Splat!
 Show?

 The Splat!
-Show is staged as a messy game show with our Gunge Tank.
-This format was popular on mainstream TV during the 90’s and early 2000’s but has since faded off our TV screens.
-We decided to bring the format back for the modern, internet focused era and world wide audience.
+Show is staged as a messy game show with our Gunge Tank (the gunge is warm).
+ThisΒ formatΒ was popular on mainstream TV during the 90’s andΒ early 2000’s but has since faded off our TV screens.
+Our mission is to bring this once popular format back for a modern,Β internet and on demandΒ focusedΒ and world wide audience.Β

 The Splat!
-Show content is highly influenced by the following TV shows which aired during the 1990s and early 2000s.
+ShowΒ is highly influenced by the following TV shows which aired during the 1990s and early 2000s.Β

 • Noel’s House Party (BBC late 1980s to early 2000s)